 Cisco is aiming to capture a larger share of the growing market for teams-based cloud collaboration apps by taking advantage of the well-known Webex brand, already used by 130 million people worldwide.
 The vendor will encourage existing Webex customers to install Cisco Webex Teams for free when it launches this summer.

-Beyond rebranding, Cisco has combined the previously separate cloud infrastructures of Spark and Webex and introduced new user interfaces for both platforms.
+Beyond rebranding, Cisco has combined the previously separate cloud infrastructures of Spark and Webex and user interfaces for both platforms.
 The move comes as Cisco's main competitor, Microsoft, is in the process of consolidating its collaboration portfolio by rolling the features of Skype for Business into Microsoft Teams.

 "Overall the bringing together of the product portfolio makes a lot of sense for customers as well as prospects," said Alan Lepofsky, a principal analyst with Constellation Research Inc., based in Cupertino, Calif.
 "It simplifies the message, and makes it easier for users to understand how to get work done."

 Cisco also announced this week at the 2018 Cisco Collaboration Summit in Phoenix, Ariz., that the Webex Assistant -- formerly the Cisco Spark Assistant -- will be made available starting in May.
 The voice assistant helps users control meetings and place calls using Cisco meeting room devices.

 Spark becomes Cisco Webex Teams

 Cisco Webex Teams will offer the same core capabilities of Cisco Spark -- including presence, calling, file sharing, persistent messaging, and web conferencing -- in a redesigned user interface.
 The product is similar to workstream collaboration apps like Slack, Microsoft Teams, RingCentral Glip, and Atlassian Stride.